 Does Creatine Cause Hair Loss?

-Thanks largely to a 15-year-old study, there’s a widespread belief that creatine causes hair loss.
+That’s thanks largely to one creatine hair loss study from 2009.
 It’s time to shed this hair loss myth and look at the science.

 Creatine is an amino acid found naturally in the muscles.
-Your body produces about half the creatine it needs from amino acids in the kidneys, pancreas, and liver.
-It gets the rest from red meat and fish consumption — or from supplements in liquid, powder, or tablet form.
+Your kidneys, pancreas, and liver produce about half the creatine your body needs.
+The rest comes from red meat and fish consumption.

-Creatine supplements are popular among bodybuilders and athletes as they’re believed to help:
+Creatine supplements are popular among bodybuilders and athletes as they have been shown to:

 • Give your muscles energy